Sockets

 Arguments:

-• data.studyId (number) – A study id
+• data.studyId (number) – The study id

-• options (object) – Transaction options
+• options (object) – Additional configuration parameters (currently unused).

 Returns: